abdualdeen/Simply_Weight_App/README.md

-# Simple Weight Tracking
+# Minimalist Weight Tracking
-A simple app that tracks your weight.
+A minimalist app that tracks your weight.